-Wheat may be insured at the coverage levels shown in the table.
+Wheat may be insured at the coverage levels shown in the table below.
 Crop insurance premiums are subsidized as shown.
-For example if you select the 75-percent coverage level with an enterprise unit (EU), your coverage will be based on 75 percent of your approved APH yield, the premium subsidy is 77 percent, and your premium share is 23 percent of the base premium.
-Catastrophic coverage (CAT) is available at 50 percent of your APH yield and 55 percent of the established price election.
+For example, if you select the 75-percent coverage level with an enterprise unit (EU), your coverage will be based on 75 percent of your approved APH yield, the premium subsidy is 77 percent, and your premium share is 23 percent of the base premium.
+Catastrophic coverage is available only under the Yield Protection Plan, and (CAT) is available at 50 percent of your APH yield and 55 percent of the projected price.
 The total cost for CAT coverage will be an administrative fee of \$300 per crop per county, regardless of the acreage.
 Administrative fees, in addition to premium costs, for coverage levels above CAT are \$30 per crop per county.